TechLabs-Ruhr/clear-your-mind/README.md

 The remaining features will be implemented in the following order:

-Backend implementation: connecting react with MySQL Implementation of the Authentication and user accounts Applying the backend to the forum to save newly created posts in the database and retrieve and fetch them on the website and assign posts to user accounts
+1. Backend implementation: connecting react with MySQL
+2. Implementation of the Authentication and user accounts
+3. Applying the backend to the forum to save newly created posts in the database and retrieve and fetch them on the website and assign posts to user accounts
-Applying the backend to the questionnaire to save the result of the user and assign them to user accounts Implementation of the content page displaying the recommended materials (videos and articles)  to help the patients with the treatment of their condition including the feature to like recommended materials
+4. Applying the backend to the questionnaire to save the result of the user and assign them to user accounts
+5. Implementation of the content page displaying the recommended materials (videos and articles)  to help the patients with the treatment of their condition including the feature to like recommended materials
-Applying the backend to the content page to save the likes given by the user Connecting the existing recommender system for content materials with step 6 Finalizing the front end for the Mood tracker and Diary function Applying backend to the mood tracker and Diary Connecting our Data science functions with the mood tracker and Diary: displaying the stacked bar graph, visualizing how the mood changes over time
+6. Applying the backend to the content page to save the likes given by the user 7.Connecting the existing recommender system for content materials with step 6
+8. Finalizing the front end for the Mood tracker and Diary function
+9. Applying backend to the mood tracker and Diary 10.Connecting our Data science functions with the mood tracker and Diary: displaying the stacked bar graph, visualizing how the mood changes over time
-Implementation of the comment function of the forum Applying backend to the comment function of the forum
+11. Implementation of the comment function of the forum
+12. Applying backend to the comment function of the forum

 Authors